madetech/nhs-virtual-visit/docs/development/README.md

 #### Setup the database with docker

-Run `docker-compose up -d` to create the container.
+Run `docker-compose up postgres -d` to create the container.

-Set `DATABASE_URL=postgresql://postgres:postgres@localhost/nhs-virtual-visit-dev` in your `.env` file.
+Set `DATABASE_URL=postgresql://postgres:postgres@localhost/nhs-virtual-visit-dev` and `TEST_DATABASE_URL=postgresql://postgres:postgres@localhost/nhs-virtual-visit-dev` in your `.env` file.

 Run `./bin/setup_dev_db_docker.sh`

+You will be prompted for a password, enter 'postgres'

 Notes:

-- You may have to run this as root (using `sudo`) under Linux.
 - If you omit the `--no-start` flag it'll start the container in an interactive shell, which will kill the container when you exit.
-- You may stop the container with `docker-compose stop`.
+- You may stop the container with `docker-compose stop postgres`.
-- You may start the container again with `docker-compose start`.
+- You may start the container again with `docker-compose start postgres`.
 - You may destroy the container with `docker-compose down`.

 #### Setup the database installed locally